Syllabus Skip to main content

 The description will provide students with a brief overview of why the course is being offered, what will be taught and what they can expect to learn.
 It should be information similar to what is found in the course catalog.

 Type the course description in the text box provided.
-Users can either type directly into these fields, or copy and paste information from an old syllabus using the Clipboard icon (using this button will help preserve previous formatting).
+Users can either type directly into these fields, or copy and paste information from an old syllabus using the add document icon (using this button will help preserve previous formatting).
 Click Save and Continue.

 Prerequisites